Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Emerging Applications, Challenges, and Future Research Trends of RSMA

-\textit{Challenges and future work:} One major challenge of SWIPT is the limited transmission range to the ERs, which is a common limitation of WPT.
-A potential approach to resolve this issue is to exploit other coverage extension techniques such as user relaying, intelligent reconfigurable surface (IRS), etc. The performance of RSMA in these SWIPT scenarios remains unknown.
-In addition, ensuring information security is more challenging in SWIPT as ERs are normally located closer to the transmitter compared with IRs.
-ERs are therefore capable of eavesdropping the information transmitted to the IRs with relatively higher received signal strengths.
-As RSMA encodes the information of each IR into common and private streams, only when both the intended common and private streams are successfully decoded at the ERs, the information of that IR can be wiretapped.
+\textit{Challenges and future work:} One major challenge of SWIPT is the limited transmission range to the energy receivers, which is a common limitation of WPT.
+A potential approach to resolve this issue is to exploit other coverage extension techniques such as user relaying, IRS, etc. The performance of RSMA in these SWIPT scenarios remains unknown.
+In addition, ensuring information security is more challenging in SWIPT as energy receivers are normally located closer to the transmitter compared with information receivers.
+Energy receivers are therefore capable of eavesdropping the information transmitted to the information receivers with relatively higher received signal strengths.
+As RSMA encodes the information of each information receiver into common and private streams, only when both the intended common and private streams are successfully decoded at the energy receivers, the information of that information receiver can be wiretapped.
 Therefore, RSMA has great potential to address the security issue of SWIPT, which merits further investigation in future works.